phage-nz/infosec-bazaar/emulation/readme.md

 - Analyst training.
 Fire the scripts at a server and set your analysts on a hunt!

 ### Setup
-The folder structure I've used is:
+The folder structure you should end up with is:
 ```
 \atomic-tests
 \atomic-tests\apt33.py